ChRizos/cryptoRecommendationService/README.md

 ## Project Prerequisites: java 17

-- Project latest code is on branch release/1.0.0
+- Project's latest code is on branch release/1.0.0

 # Create and run the app as a docker image